 The domestic ownership subaccount specifies three types of ownership.
 Private owners are individuals or businesses and can have assets that include foreign loans, deposits at banks in other countries, or direct investments made into other countries.
 Government owners are either at the local, state, or federal level, though the federal government is the primary type of government asset owner.

-Finally, the central bank of a country can own assets, which include all of the assets mentioned above, except for a reserve position in the International Monetary Fund (IMF), an asset that is uniquely held by government owners.
+Finally, the central bank of a country can own foreign assets, which include all of the assets mentioned above, except for a reserve position in the International Monetary Fund (IMF), an asset that is uniquely held by government owners.

-Despite the fact that the financial account does not give a solid number of total foreign assets held, it is important in the way it functions both to reveal increases or decreases in the number of assets held by a country, and in its capacity as one of the three metrics used in the balance of payments system.
+Despite the fact that the financial account does not give a solid number of total foreign assets held, it is important in the way it functions both to reveal increases or decreases in the number of assets held by a country, and in its role as one of the three metrics used in the balance of payments system.